typoEXE/AI-Generator/README.md

 ## Contributing

-Contributions to the Interactive Story Generator are welcome!
+Contributions to the AI Story Generator are welcome!
 Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).